Cokemonkey11/WurstDocs/_doc/tutorials.md

 ---
 title: Tutorials
-excerpt: How to create your first spell and more.
+excerpt: How to create your first spell and more. (soon)
 date: 2016-01-25
 icon:
   name: icon_lifesaver